WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATIONS (FAQ)

-A Private academic accreditation means that a teaching process in a school complies with the standards established by a Private academic accreditation body or a Private association of academic schools.
-If you see that a school is accredited by a Private academic accreditation body it means that the way it conducts the classes and supports students during the program are in compliance with some example set by the respected body.
-A Private academic accreditation doesn’t mean that (1) the quality of education and the real results achieved by students and graduates as an outcome of studying in a school are high, or (2) a student has good chances of building an impressive career fast and acquiring high income thanks to his/her MBA.
+A private academic accreditation means that the teaching process in a school complies with the standards established by a private academic accreditation body or a private association of academic schools.
+If you see that a school is accredited by a private academic accreditation body, it means that the way it teaches classes and supports students during the program is in compliance with some criteria set by the respective body.
+A private academic accreditation doesn’t mean that (1) the quality of education and the real results achieved by students and graduates as an outcome of studying at a school are high, or (2) a student has good chances of building an impressive career fast and receiving high income because of his/her MBA.

-There is no a universal Private academic accreditation applicable to all business schools.
-In fact there are hundreds of different Private academic accreditation bodies located in different parts of the world, they are in competition with one another.
+There is no universal private academic accreditation applicable to all business schools.
+In fact, there are hundreds of different rivalling private academic accreditation bodies located in different parts of the world.
 Any accreditation is paid for, this is how accreditation bodies make money.
-Giving a Private academic accreditation to a school is the business of an accreditatin body.
+Giving a private academic accreditation to a school is the business of an accrediting body.

-4. What are the types of MBA schools and which type is usually subject to a Private academic accreditation?
+4. What are the types of MBA schools and which type is usually subject to a private academic accreditation?
 Why?
-Which type suits you the best?
+Which type suits you best?